Former Top General Gets a Shot at Forming Israeli Government

 Netanyahu is likely to be indicted on corruption charges in the coming weeks, and Gantz has said Netanyahu should resolve his legal troubles before returning to the top post.

+Addressing Netanyahu on Wednesday, Gantz called him a “patriot” and said he hoped he could resolve his legal issues.

+“It is clear to both of us that the elections outcome and the legal situation demand a change.
+Together with you and with the other good people at the Likud we must act with responsibility.”

-Gantz could potentially break up the right-wing alliance and recruit some of the smaller parties to his coalition.
+One path for Gantz would be to try and break up Netanyahu's right-wing alliance and recruit some of the smaller parties to his coalition.
 But that might be seen as a major betrayal by those parties' voters.

 Another option would be to form a minority government with Avigdor Lieberman, who emerged as kingmaker after his party won eight seats and has refused to endorse either Gantz or Netanyahu.
 Gantz might be able to convince the Arab Joint List, which won 13 seats, to support the coalition from the outside.